egremyb/STIProject/README.md

 ### Login Page

-This is the first that you will be able to see after the installation.
+This is the first page that you will be able to see after the installation.

 Here is the result of the page :

 ![Login Page](./images/Login.PNG)

-This page is pretty simple you have to enter your username password.
+This page is pretty simple you have to enter your credentials (username + password).
 If your user is not found or your password is incorrect you will have an error message.
 If not you will see the inbox of your account.

 ### Inbox page